zachross015/rui/README.md

-# View Builder
+# RustUI

-A rust library for efficient web development.
+A rust library for idiomatic application development.